Eschatologue/CM_wiki/docs/spells/5th-level.md

 A wave of healing energy washes out from a point of your choice within range.
 Choose up to six creatures in a 30-foot-radius sphere centered on that point.
 Each target regains Hit Points equal to 3d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the healing increases by 1d8 for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the healing increases by 1d8 for each slot level above 5th.

 ### Mislead
 *5th-level illusion*